docopt/docopt.net/docs/index.md

 ## Strongly typed arguments with T4 Macro

+!!! warning "Deprecated"

+    This feature has been deprecated and will be removed starting with version 0.7.

 Include the `T4DocoptNet.tt*` files in your main project to enable the strongly type arguments code generation.
 Then add a file called Main.usage.txt to your project.
 Store the usage document in this file instead of creating a string